 “The core problems today are that each brick and mortar retailer tries to offer their own mobile app or loyalty program and that’s a big burden for customers as they have to repeatedly sign up or retell their story in order to receive any benefits or personalization,” says Dodge.
 “Brick and mortar has no way to leverage what data they do have on their customers in real-time at the door when that specific customer walks in.”

-Regulr aims to layer itself on top of existing point of sale (POS) hardware and software as a value-added service offering which can connect retailers in a community rather than limit and segment them into the silos they exist in today.
+Regulr aims to layer itself on top of existing pos hardware and software as a value-added service offering which can connect retailers in a community rather than limit and segment them into the silos they exist in today.
 To solve this problem, Dodge drew from his past experiences working his way through Virginia Commonwealth University as a full-time sales associate at Nordstrom, a brand globally known for its exceptional customer service.

 Early adopters during the pilot phase of Regulr have included River City Roll, Quirk Hotel, Tang & Biscuit, King of Pops, Väsen Brewing Co., Shockoe Atelier, Trend, Ironclad Coffee Roasters, Sky Zone, and The Circuit Arcade.
 Customers simply download the Regulr app and when they visit these local hot spots they’re immediately recognized by employees and welcomed by name thanks to a Bluetooth beacon placed near the entrance of each business.